Polybutylene succinate (PBS)

 Textiles and nonwovens:

-PBS fibers can be used in the production of biodegradable textiles in applications such as clothing, upholstery and nonwovens.
+PBS fibers can be made from PBS, which can be used in the production of biodegradable textiles.
+These applications include clothing, upholstery, nonwovens and many more.

 Biomedical applications: